 Similar to Student Outcome 10, each engineering course integrates within it ethical responsibility to varying degrees.
-CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), and CHE 175A and 175B (capstone senior design) are the primary courses for coverage of this outcome.
-The CHE 160A, 160B, and 160C (senior lab series) also reinforces ethical responsibility through data analysis.
-Proper statistical analysis and reporting of data is critical component of engineering ethical responsibility.
-Students are taught to repeat measurements, report errors associated with their data, and draw sound conclusions based on quantitative analysis of their systems.
-Achievement of Student Outcome 11 is evaluated through CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), CHE 175A (senior design), and CHE 175B (senior design).
+CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), and ENVE 175A and 175B (capstone senior design) are the primary courses for coverage of this Student Outcome.
+Achievement of Outcome 11 is evaluated through CEE 10 (introduction to chemical and environmental engineering), CEE 158 (professional development), ENVE 175A (senior design), ENVE 175B (senior design), and ENVE 171 (fundamentals of environmental engineering).
 Additional ethics responsibility is obtained by most students through participation in undergraduate research or in student organizations.
 In CEE 10, the code of ethics are introduced and discussed.
 CEE 158 has guest speakers with industrial experience to cover ethical responsibility as well as use special videos (e.g., "Incident at Morales: An Engineering Ethics Story", developed by National Institute of Engineering Ethics).
-This video was shown in class and students were required to write 2 page essays detailing the ethical issues that pervaded the video and whether the situations were handled correctly, or not.
+This video was shown in class and students were required to write 2-page essays detailing the ethical issues that pervaded the video and whether the situations were handled correctly, or not.
 In cases where students deemed decisions unethical, they were instructed to propose alternate routes that should have been taken.
-In CHE 175B, a number of case studies from the online ethics website (www.onlineethics.org) are presented in class and discussed.
+In ENVE 175B, a number of case studies from the online ethics website (www.onlineethics.org) are presented in class and discussed.
 Guest speakers from industry are also invited to provide further discussion on ethics and preparation for industry.

-Student Outcome 12: An ability to communicate effectively
+Outcome 12: An ability to communicate effectively

-Many engineering courses help the student achieve this Student Outcome, often through oral and/or written presentation of design problems, laboratory results and/or literature reviews.
-Within CHE, CEE10 (introduction to chemical and environmental engineering, CHE 160 series (three quarters, senior engineering lab), CHE 175 series (two quarters, senior design), and CEE 135 (chemistry of materials, Chemical Engineering (req)/Nanotechnology), CHE 105 (introduction science and engineering, Chemical Engineering to nanoscale (req)/Nanotechnology), and CHE 122 (chemical engineering kinetics) all have written and/or oral presentations.
-Beginning in their freshman year, students in CEE 10 are required to conduct a literature search on a chemical engineering research topic and present their review in teams of two.
-In CHE 122 students are asked to analyze journal articles related to kinetics and chemical reaction engineering.
-The students then present the key findings and analysis of the article to the entire class.
-In CEE 158 students are required to write at least 20 pages of material that include scientific background research, personal reflection and ethical and professional responsibility analysis.
-In addition oral communication is practiced through regular presentations in class and a final exam where each student has a 1 on 1 mock engineering interview with the instructor.
-In CHE 175A and 175B, students have end of quarter presentations and biweekly oral updates on the progress of their design project.
-Additionally, this is met through English 1 series (three quarters, ENG 1C (or substitute through W course)).
-Achievement of this outcome is evaluated in CEE 158 (professional development), CHE 175A (senior design), CHE 175B (senior design), CHE 160A (senior lab class), and CHE 160B (senior lab class).
+Many engineering courses help the student achieve this outcome, often through oral and/or written presentation of design problems, laboratory results and/or literature reviews.
+Within ENVE, CEE10 (introduction to chemical and environmental engineering, ENVE 160 series (three quarters, senior engineering lab), ENVE 175 series (two quarters, senior engineering design), ENVE 133, ENVE 134, ENVE 142, and ENVE 146 all have written and/or oral presentations.
+Beginning in their freshman year, students in CEE 10 are required to conduct a literature search on an environmental engineering research topic and present their review in teams of two.
+In CEE 158 students are required to write at least 20 pages of material that includes scientific background research, personal reflection and ethical and professional responsibility analysis.
+In addition oral communication is practiced through regular presentations in class and a final exam where each student has a one-on-one mock engineering interview with the instructor.
+In ENVE 175A and 175B, students have end of quarter presentations and biweekly oral updates on the progress of their design project.
+Additionally, this is met through English 1 series (three quarters, ENG 1C (or substitute through ENGR 180W)).
+Achievement of this outcome is evaluated in CEE 158 (professional development), ENVE 175A (senior design), ENVE 175B (senior design), ENVE 160A (senior lab class) and ENVE 171 (fundamentals of environmental engineering).

-Student Outcome 13: The broad education necessary to understand the impact of engineering solutions in a global economy
+Outcome 13: The broad education necessary to understand the impact of engineering solutions in a global economy